MILITARY DIVORCE ATTORNEYS SERVING FAIRFAX & MANASSAS VIRGINIA

 MILITARY DIVORCE ATTORNEYS SERVING FAIRFAX & MANASSAS VIRGINIAc24bk2021-07-29T20:13:49+00:00

-MILITARY DIVORCE IN VIRGINIAc24bk2021-04-08T16:28:55+00:00
+MILITARY DIVORCE IN VIRGINIA

-OVERVIEW OF MILITARY DIVORCE IN VIRGINIA
+OVERVIEW OF MILITARY DIVORCES IN VIRGINIA

 SERVICEMEMBERS CIVIL RELIEF ACT AND UNIFORMED SERVICES FORMER SPOUSES PROTECTION ACT

-Military divorces are subject not only to Virginia state law, but also federal law including but not limited to the Servicemembers Civil Relief Act 2003 (SCRA) and the Uniformed Services Former Spouses Protection Act (USFSPA).
+Military divorces are subject not only to Virginia state law but also federal law including but not limited to the Servicemembers Civil Relief Act 2003 (SCRA) and the Uniformed Services Former Spouses Protection Act (USFSPA).

 CUSTODY IN A VIRGINIA MILITARY DIVORCE

 In the State of Virginia, the court’s top priority in divorce cases involving small, dependent children is protecting the child’s best interests.
 Service members responsibilities and service to our country should not be used against them with regards to their parental rights.
 Servicemembers who may need to deploy, attend training sessions, move more frequently, or transfer to another state or country unlike their civilian counterparts may face special challenges in protecting their custody, visitation, and parenting time rights.
 Military relocation can complicate a child custody and parenting time matter.
 There is not a one-size fits all determination and Virginia courts have to carefully consider what is in the best interests of the child while acknowledging the rights of the parents and the importance of frequent and continuing contact with both parents.
 The nuances involved in your particular situation will greatly determine the outcome of your case and are pivotal in influencing the judge’s decision.